neopragma/provision-java-dev-ubuntu/README.md

 ### Step 2 - Create VM

-Using the virtualization product you want your students to use, create a VM and install Ubuntu on it.
-This procedure has been tested with the following virtualization products:
+Using the virtualization product you want to use, create a VM and install Ubuntu on it.

-* VMware Player 6.0.1 Linux 64-bit
-* VMware Player 6.0.2 Linux 64-bit
-* VMware Player 6.0.1 Windows 8.1 64-bit
-* VMware Player 6.0.2 Windows 8.1 64-bit
-* Oracle VirtualBox 4.3.14 Linux 64-bit

 ### Step 3 - Apply system updates